PagerDuty/security-training/docs/for_everyone/index.md

 <input type="checkbox" id="015" /><label for="015">![015](../slides/for_everyone/for_everyone.015.jpeg)</label>
 _015. Story in the Washington Post.
 [Reference](https://www.washingtonpost.com/local/trafficandcommuting/where-oh-where-did-my-luggage-go/)_

 You may remember a news story a few years ago in the Washington Post.
 It was around Thanksgiving, and they had an article all about how the TSA keep your bags safe during the holiday period.
 They held up TSA locks as an example.
-You've probably seen these locks, where you have a code or key to unlock it, but the TSA have some master keys to also unlock it.
+You've probably seen these locks, where you have a code or key to unlock it, but the TSA has some master keys to also unlock it.
 The article included a photos of these master keys.
 Quite a high resolution photo in fact.
 So I'm sure you can guess what happened next.

 ---